Dogs are contracting cancer from a new(ish) medicine (introduced in 2013) given to control itching.

 A customer asked me about a medication called Apoquel.
 It is prescribed for dogs that are itching because of allergic reactions to substances, fleas, and more.
 Apparently it is effective in many of the cases it is used in.
 If you check the internet, you will read hysterical reports from some of the dog breeder sites that say that “50% of animals getting Apoquel will die of cancer”.
-Not surprising for a few breeders to fly off the handle.
-Polyester fibers and hair curlers can cause hysteria with chronic, lifetime exposure.
+It’s not surprising for a few breeders to fly off the handle.
+Polyester fibers, cigarette smoke, and hair curlers can cause hysteria with chronic, lifetime exposure.
 However a veterinary dermatologist who prescribes Apoquel regularly, arrived at a more refined / conservative conclusion per the packaging material and that is that about 5% of animals getting apoquel will suffer cancer.
 However in that author’s opinion (the dermatologist’s) it was thought that 5% of non-elderly animals would have gotten cancer over the course of a year anyway.
 I disagree.
 Because, if you read the testing results more closely they were able to attribute specific cancers to Apoquel.
 It was not usually random; in the types of cancer contracted.
 Later on in this article I will list the specific answers researchers found in Apoquel studies.

 In almost all of the trials, cancer was not the most common negative side effect.
 Severe infections and pneumonia were also noted to the extent that in some cases the trial had to be stopped for those animals.
-Depending upon how you interpret the results of these studies, upwards of 10 percent and possibly closer to 20 percent of animals had significant reactions that compromised quality of life as a result of this medication.
+Depending upon how you interpret the results of these studies, upwards of 10 percent and possibly closer to 20 percent of animals had “significant reactions” that compromised quality of life as a result of this medication.

 Better than twelve percent of all dogs given Apoquel developed: pneumonia, bullous foot and node infections, or any one of a dozen cancers directly related to Apoquel.